-- defined in 5 d of this Policy and in the Table above), or other area where sensitive manatee activities occur. - 2) The facility must provide net benefit to manatees and/or their habitat.
-For example, facilities may include a manatee "refuge" space as part of the design, a conservation easement, restoration of adjacent wetlands such as mangrove or seagrass restoration to increase the net coverage of the nearby area, reduced nutrient input to receiving waters, requiring prop guards on any high traffic vessels such as water taxis or dive boats or rental boats, etc. The marina construction and subsequent uses will neither destroy nor negatively impact mangrove and benthic (seagrass, hard bottom, etc.) communities and the water quality. - 3) The facility must have sufficient water depth, as stated in B. 1. a. of this Policy, in the marina basin and in any access channel, and does not require any new dredging or filling that would degrade shallow water habitat (this may exclude maintenance dredging, or pile installation).
+- 797 2) The facility must provide net benefit to manatees and/or their 798 habitat.
+For example, facilities may include a manatee "refuge" space as part of the design, a conservation easement, restoration 799 of adjacent wetlands such as mangrove or seagrass restoration to 800 increase the net coverage of the nearby area, reduced nutrient 801 input to receiving waters, requiring prop guards on any high traffic 802 803 vessels such as water taxis or dive boats or rental boats, etc. The marina construction and subsequent uses will neither destroy nor 804 negatively impact mangrove and benthic (seagrass, hard bottom, 805 806 etc.) communities and the water quality.
+807 3) The facility must have sufficient water depth, as stated in B. 1. a. of 808 this Policy, in the marina basin and in any access channel, and 809 810 - does not require any new dredging or filling that would degrade shallow water habitat (this may exclude maintenance dredging, or pile installation).
 Entrance/exit channels near marinas shall be adequately marked if marina repairs or expansion are proposed. - 4) The site shall contain appropriate signage (including vessel speed and manatee information signs), and provide educational material advising boaters of essential manatee habitats in the vicinity. - 5) Multi-family residential docking facilities will require that all vessels moored at the site be registered to individuals residing at the site. - 6) The marina has adequate water circulation, tidal flushing, and meets State of Florida and local water quality standards. - 7) Before expanding and exceeding the allowable powerboat slips defined above, an existing facility must demonstrate not less than 85% occupancy over the previous 2 years of operation.
 New facilities should be able to demonstrate the need for additional boat slips in the vicinity based on occupancy of existing marina slips within the boater sphere of influence.
 The boater's sphere of influence shall be a five (5) mile radius.